SickRickX2/appunti/CyberSec/Access Control.md

 Each subject and each object is assigned a security class.
 In the simplest formulation, security classes form a strict hierarchy and are referred to as **security levels**.
 - A subject is said to have *security clearence* of a given level
-- An object is said to have a *security classification* of a given level The security classes control the manner by which a subject ,ay acces
+- An object is said to have a *security classification* of a given level

+The security classes control the manner by which a subject ,ay access an object

+### Multilevel security (MLS)
+The model defined **4** access modes:
+- **read** -> the subject is allowed only to read access the object
+- **append** ->the subject is allowed only write access to the object
+- **write** -> the subject is allowed both read and write access to the object
+- **execute** -> the subject is allowed neither read nor write access to the object but may invoke the object for execution